Abelianization and fixed point properties of units in integral group rings: Introduction

 \section{Introduction}

 One of the most natural and important questions in (integral) representation theory is whether a finite group $G$ is determined by its integral group ring $\Z G$ (the so called Isomorphism problem, in short (ISO)).
-Posed for the first time by Higman in 1940 \cite{Higman}, popularized by Brauer \cite{BrauerSurvey} in 1963, it was only in the 1980's that firm indications for a positive solution were obtained.
+Posed for the first time by Higman \cite{Higman} in 1940, popularized by Brauer \cite{BrauerSurvey} in 1963, it was only in the 1980's that firm indications for a positive solution were obtained.
 Indeed, these years saw a number of major breakthroughs, starting with Roggenkamp-Scott \cite{RoggScott} who obtained an affirmative solution to (ISO) for nilpotent groups.
 In fact, not only they did prove that $G \cong H$ whenever $\Z G = \Z H$, but also that $G = H^{\alpha}$ for some unit $\alpha \in \U (\Q G)$; hence explaining why the isomorphism occurs.
 Here $\U (\Q G)$ denotes the unit group of $\Q G$.
 In general, this stronger statement is called the second Zassenhaus conjecture (ZC2).
-The third and strongest Zassenhaus conjecture (ZC3) asserts that any finite subgroup of the group of units of augmentation one of $\Z G$ should be rationally conjugated to a subgroup of the basis $G$.
+The third and strongest Zassenhaus conjecture (ZC3) asserts that any finite subgroup of the group of units of augmentation one of $\Z G$ should be \emph{rationally conjugated} (that is, conjugated in $\mathcal{U}(\mathbb{Q}G)$) to a subgroup of the basis $G$.
 Shortly after Roggenkamp-Scott, Weiss obtained in his landmark papers \cite{WeissPGroup, WeissNilpotent} that nilpotent groups even satisfy (ZC3).
+Around the same time, Roggenkamp-Scott \cite{Scott} provided a metabelian counterexample to (ZC2).
 It took ten more years until Hertweck constructed, unexpectedly, in \cite{Hertweck} a counterexample to (ISO).
 His construction is still the only known type of counterexample and the general philosophy remains that the ring $\Z G$ encodes a lot of information on $G$.